If you are active duty or retired from the military, you may be eligible for special exemptions. Additional documentation may be required.

 Florida resident active duty military may be entitled to certain exemptions as explained below.

-Renewal: You can renew online if a Gold Star appears in the upper right-hand corner of the driver's license.
-The Gold Star indicates that license holder has met the document requirements of the Real ID law.
-If you don’t have the gold star, a license extension can be requested.
+Renewal: You can renew online if a star appears in the upper right-hand corner of the driver's license.
+The star indicates that license holder has met the document requirements of the Real ID law.
+If you don’t have the star, a license extension can be requested.

 Extension: You can receive an extension card that will keep your driver’s license valid until 90 days after your discharge from military service.
 Please keep the card with your license and present it with your military ID.
 The card is free of charge and available to all active duty members of the armed forces and their dependents (spouses, children, and step-children under 21 living in the same household).
 To request an extension, select one of the following:

-Veterans may request a Veterans Designation or "V" be added to the front of their driver’s license or ID card, provided they have proof of their honorable discharge (i.e. DD-214).
-The fee to add the "V" ranges from $1.00 to $2.00 depending on the type of transaction being processed.
+Veterans may request a "Veteran" designation be added to the front of their driver’s license or ID card, provided they have proof of their honorable discharge (i.e. DD-214).
+The fee to add "Veteran" ranges from $1.00 to $3.00 depending on the type of transaction being processed.

 Disability discounts are available if you have a service-connected, 100% disability.
 To be considered a 100% disabled veteran, you must have been honorably discharged from the armed forces and have a 100% total and permanent service-connected disability rating for compensation or a service-connected total and permanent disability rating of 100%.
 With proof of a letter or card from the Veteran's Administration, most driver’s license fees are waived.